The Planted Pantry » Sides & Appetizers » Easy Vegan Spinach Artichoke Dip

 Preheat your oven to 350 degrees Fahrenheit and dice the onion finely.

-In a large sauté pan, cook the finely diced onion with all of the spices.
+In a large sauté pan, cook the finely diced onion with all of the spices over medium heat.
 Sauté until the onion is fully translucent.

 Spinach, artichoke and onions in a large saute pan